Ejido Land Risks in Mexico: What Foreign Buyers Must Know

 Investment overview: Mexico Property Investment Guide.

-Dominio pleno conversion — transitioning ejido parcels to private property — exists in law but:
+Dominio pleno conversion, transitioning ejido parcels to private property, exists in law but:

-- Requires assembly votes
+- Requires assembly votes (typically a two-thirds supermajority)

-- Can fail mid-process
+- Can fail mid-process with sunk costs unrecoverable

 - Is not a turnkey product for foreign cash buyers